 - Cancer Committee

 - Fall Prevention

 - Institutional Review Board

 - ICARE Leadership Institute

-PFAC patient and caregiver members serve a two year term with the option of extending another year.
+PFAC patient and caregiver members serve a two-year term the option of extending another two years.
 All volunteers have to comply with the Barnes-Jewish Hospital Volunteer policies.
 The PFAC welcomes applications from patients and caregivers at any time.
 The PFAC meets monthly in the evenings.